 - boiled legume extracts provided the best results

-Oral Food Challenges (click to enlarge the diagram).
+Food allergy management in 4 steps (click to enlarge the image).

 Clinical features of legume allergy in children from a Mediterranean area.
 Martínez San Ireneo M, Ibáñez MD, Sánchez JJ, Carnés J, Fernández-Caldas E. Ann Allergy Asthma Immunol.
 2008 Aug;101(2):179-84.